-Subcomponent 3.3 Introducing changes to Pre-service and new Teacher Selection novice teachers in the first years of service.
+Subcomponent 3.3 Introducing changes to Pre-service and new Teacher Selection

+Since new teachers entering the profession are weak, measures should be taken to improve pre-service education, selection into the teaching profession, and ongoing initial training of novice teachers in the first years of service.
 If PRESET cannot be significantly revised, one way to improve pre-service training is to improve the transition from pre-service training into teaching by improving i) the coaching and mentoring of student teachers during inschool practicum's (in pre-service training) and ii) the coaching and mentoring of new trainee teachers as they go through induction and then become novice teachers in their first years of service.
 The new positions of mentor-teacher or adviser-teacher defined in the new law could ensure this role.